SSAO Inhibitor BI 1467335

 Novel SSAO/VAP-1 inhibitor BI 1467335 (formerly known as PXS-4728A) - for the treatment of inflammation

-BI 1467335 is a very potent and highly selective compound in development for the treatment of cardiometabolic diseases like the liver-related disease Nonalcoholic Steatohepatitis (NASH).
+BI 1467335 is a very potent and highly selective compound acquired from Pharmaxis in 2015 by Boehringer Ingelheim, initially to develop for the treatment of the liver-related disease Nonalcoholic Steatohepatitis (NASH).
 As a first-in-class, mechanism-based inhibitor of Semicarbazide-Sensitive Amine Oxidase (SSAO), also known as Vascular Adhesion Protein-1 (VAP-1), BI 1467335 provides >90% inhibition of its target enzyme for 24 hours after a single oral dose.

 BI 1467335 is efficacious in various pre-clinical NASH and lung inflammation models, the inhibition of SSAO/VAP-1 can be easily measured with biomarkers and exhibits therapeutic potential across a range of chronic inflammatory conditions.